-- Evaluate the faculty's mission and strategy in relation to research. - Evaluate faculty-level performance against key faculty and university researchrelated strategic goals/objectives/KPIs.
-(For example, publication output and quality, research income generated, research postgraduate numbers, numbers of research-active staff, etc.) - Describe and evaluate the relationship between the faculty and university research institutes/centres (or cite the relevant section in chapter 1, if appropriate). - Outline and evaluate the adequacy of institutional-level supports and arrangements in relation to the faculty's research activities. - Outline and evaluate the appropriateness and effectiveness of any research-related QA processes operationalised by the faculty in respect of its level 9 and 10 research programmes (e.g., oversight of research progression, etc.). - Outline and evaluate how effectively the faculty operates and ensures integrity and ethical practice when conducting research. - Evaluate the effect of research on teaching within the faculty and vice versa, as appropriate. - Outline the main challenges facing researchers in the faculty and how these challenges are being or could be addressed. - Please provide any further information you believe to be relevant to this chapter.
+- Provide an overview of the suite of teaching, research and related activities undertaken by the unit. - Evaluate the unit's mission and strategy in relation to engaged activity. - Consider and evaluate any unit-specific processes or arrangements aimed at meeting the needs of a diverse student/community population (e.g., mature, parttime, international and students with disabilities). - Please provide two or three short exemplar case studies of an issue that was identified via QA processes.
+Include reference to how the issue was considered and acted upon within the unit, what the end result was, and how any change in practice, etc., was communicated to the students and other relevant partners/stakeholders. - Describe and evaluate the relationship between the unit and university faculties, research institutes/centres and professional service units (or cite the relevant section in chapter 1, if appropriate). - Outline and evaluate the adequacy of institutional-level supports and arrangements in relation to the unit's engaged activities. - Outline and evaluate how effectively the unit operates and ensures integrity and ethical practice when conducting research and community engagement. - Evaluate the effect of research on teaching within the unit and vice versa, as appropriate. - Provide an overview of key challenges facing the unit in relation to teaching, research and related activities and how these challenges are being or could be addressed. - Please provide any further information you believe to be relevant to this chapter.
 You may present this information under headings/sub-headings of your choice.
 Please present the additional material in an analytical rather than a solely descriptive manner.

-3.5 Chapter 5: Additional faculty activities and linkages
+3.4 Chapter 4: Additional unit activities and linkages

-Within this chapter, please outline and evaluate the appropriateness, effectiveness and quality of all additional faculty activities, including:
+Within this chapter, please outline and evaluate the appropriateness, effectiveness and quality of all additional unit activities, including:

-• If it has not been addressed in previous chapters of this report, outline the nature of the relationship between the faculty and each of its stakeholders (as identified in chapter 1).
-Evaluate the appropriateness of the relationship, how it contributes to the faculty and UL mission and strategy and what the actual impact or outcomes of the relationship are.
-If not already discussed in earlier chapters, please consider internal university relationships (e.g., participation in interfaculty programmes of education) as well as external relationships (e.g., accreditation bodies, professional associations, external collaborators, etc.).

-- Briefly describe and evaluate how the faculty identifies new potential partners/stakeholders of strategic importance and how it reviews and evaluates its relationship with existing partners/stakeholders. - Describe and evaluate the profile and impact of public engagement activities undertaken by the faculty. - Describe and evaluate marketing-related activities undertaken by the faculty. - Describe and evaluate how the faculty monitors, reviews and improves its communications strategy and processes with all stakeholders and interested parties, both internal and external to the university. - Outline the main challenges facing the faculty in respect of these additional faculty activities and linkages and how these challenges are being or could be addressed. - Please provide any further information you believe to be relevant to this chapter.
+- If it has not been addressed in previous chapters of this report, outline the nature of the relationship between the unit and each of its stakeholders (as identified in chapter 1).
+Evaluate the appropriateness of the relationship, how it contributes to the unit and UL mission and strategy and what the actual impact or outcomes of the relationship are.
+If not already discussed in earlier chapters, please consider internal university relationships as well as external relationships. - Briefly describe and evaluate how the unit identifies new potential partners/stakeholders of strategic importance and how it reviews and evaluates its relationship with existing partners/stakeholders. - Describe and evaluate the profile and impact of public engagement activities undertaken by the unit. - Describe and evaluate marketing-related activities undertaken by the unit. - Describe and evaluate how the unit monitors, reviews and improves its communications strategy and processes with all stakeholders and interested parties, both internal and external to the university. - Outline the main challenges facing the unit in respect of these additional unit activities and linkages and how these challenges are being or could be addressed. - Please provide any further information you believe to be relevant to this chapter.
 You may present this information under headings/sub-headings of your choice.
 Please present the additional material in an analytical rather than a solely descriptive manner.